 Much in demand as a recitalist, recent appearances for the Little Venice Festival include Songs of the Half Light by Lennox Berkeley, Chansons des Bois d’Amaranthe by Massenet and Schumann’s Liebeslieder.
 He was also invited to participate in a fund-raising gala at the Linbury, Covent Garden.

 Recent and future performances include: Don Ramiro - La Cenerentola, Shahryar in the premiere of Danyal Dhondy's opera Shahrazad, Nemorino, Alfredo - La Traviata and Gustavo/Riccardo – A masked ball.
 Also Don Ottavio, Lenski – Eugene Onegin and Beau Gage in the premiere of a new Ballad Opera - The South Sea Bubble in London.

 As a director he has co-produced Le Nozze di Figaro (in which he sang Don Basilio) and Cosi fan Tutte for Opera Vera.

-Spring 2018 celebrates the launch of 'Islander', a further element to his talents as a folk singer/songwriter/guitarist and the release of his debut folk ballads album, 'Turning the Tide'.
+Spring 2018 celebrated the launch of 'Islander', a further element to his talents as a folk singer/songwriter/guitarist and the release of his debut folk ballads album, 'Turning the Tide'.
 As part of the celebrations there will be a tour in collaboration with James McOran-Campbell in 'Classi-Folk' for Opera Galleria.
 In Autumn 2022, a brand new album of songs written by Islander is due to be released, followed by tour of France and the UK.
 Both albums area available on CD and on the music media sites (Spotify, i-tunes etc).